cinna-dev/Docker_test/README.md

 use `winpty` infront

-run the nginx engine on port 80
+run the nginx web server on port 80

 ```PowerShell
 docker container run -it -p 80:80 nginx